zorbyte/Temps/README.md

 <b>The gist of it (highly unorganised, sorry):</b>

-Trigger a webhook that clones the repo code on /.well-known/__lambda/update If the repo is private, supply an API key in the env file Works with github only right now, because of silly hard coding that needs to be fixed.
+Trigger a webhook that clones the repo code on `/.well-known/__lambda/update` (make sure to provide a security key to github and in the .env file).
+If the repo is private, supply an API key in the env file Works with github only right now, because of silly hard coding that needs to be fixed.